Edna Buchanan: Career

 Buchanan began her career writing for the Miami Beach Sun, covering crime, local politics, society, celebrity interviews and occasionally letters to the editor.
 In 1973, she began working as a police beat reporter for the Miami Herald.
 In 1986 she won the Pulitzer Prize in General News Reporting.
 Buchanan retired from The Miami Herald in 1988 to devote herself to writing novels.

 Her book Miami, It's Murder was nominated for an Edgar Award in 1995.

 Buchanan's autobiographical book The Corpse Had A Familiar Face inspired two TV movies starring Elizabeth Montgomery: The Corpse Had a Familiar Face (1994) and Deadline for Murder: From the Files of Edna Buchanan (1995), the latter marking Montgomery's final acting role before her death that year.
 Buchanan's novel Nobody Lives Forever was made into a TV movie in 1998.

 Buchanan was embarrassed in 1990 when she was quoted extensively in the book Blue Thunder: How the Mafia Owned and Finally Murdered Cigarette Boat King Donald Aronow, by Thomas Burdick and Charlene Mitchell.Burdick ... led her to believe that he was seeking only background information, never used a tape recorder or took notes, asked her to hypothesize about people and situations, then quoted her as if she were stating fact.
 According to Buchanan, she tried to have her name and the quotes removed from the book after she read the galley proofs, but she was told by the publisher that it was too late.

 Buchanan was profiled by Calvin Trillin in a 1986 piece for The New Yorker.
-The article was included in Trillin's anthologies Killings (1984) and The Lede (2024).
+The article was included in Trillin's anthologies Killings (1984), American Stories (1991), and The Lede (2024).

 Buchanan is featured in the 2018 documentary film The Last Resort.

 As of December 2023, Buchanan was living in a nursing home in Homestead.